zieka/router/QUICKSTART.md

 ### Quickstart example

-You're good to go! have a look at the [quickstart readme](./examples/quickstart/README.md) to start running the demo.
+You're good to go! have a look at the [Hello world! readme](./examples/hello-world/README.md) to start running the demo.

 ### Docker compose example